Questions about our Services

 Nature is unpredictable, and shark sightings cannot be guaranteed.
 However, we are likely to encounter wildlife and always collect valuable data.

-Yes, small handheld action cameras or smartphones with underwater cases are recommended.
+Yes, small handheld action cameras or smartphones with underwater cases are recommended.ย

 Essentials include a towel, sunscreen, water, lunch, seasickness medications, layered clothing, jacket, polarized sunglasses, and a camera.
+Pro tip: Come dressed in your bathing suit under your clothes.

 Halifax Stanfield International Airport (YHZ).